-Research of the industrial vehicle market (utility vehicles, trucks, and tractors utilized heavily in the manufacturing, distribution and logistics, mining, and construction industries) projects the demand of such vehicles to reach as high as \$80 billion by 2023, according to findings from the "Global Material Handling Equipment" report by Freedonia Focus Reports.
-This growth will be propelled by the projected rise in global manufacturing, construction, and e-commerce activity.
-Yet, according to the "Trends in Supporting and Scaling Modern Automation" report by Ricoh & ABI Research Report, historically, less than 1% of industrial vehicle equipment shipped by top manufacturers has been automated.
+According to the "Trends in Supporting and Scaling Modern Automation" report by Ricoh & ABI Research Report, historically, less than 1% of industrial vehicle equipment shipped by top manufacturers has been automated.
 Despite these low penetration rates, the benefits of industrial vehicle automation can produce operational efficiency gains of upwards of 50%, according to the "Industry 4.0: Reimagining manufacturing operations after COVID 19" article by McKinsey & Company.
 As automation proliferates, these industries will gradually shift to service-based models that will decrease upfront capital expenditures and create new revenue streams while unlocking new value in the supply chain.
-Our autonomous vehicle (AV)technology is uniquely positioned to capitalize upon these changes by offering a heterogeneous autonomy solution that can deliver self-driving capabilities and data insights to nearly every industrial vehicle on the market.
+Our Autonomous Vehicle ("AV") technology is uniquely positioned to capitalize upon these changes by offering a universal autonomy solution that can deliver self-driving capabilities and data insights to nearly every industrial vehicle on the market.

-We integrate our full-stack autonomous driving software, DriveMod, onto vehicles manufactured by Original Equipment Manufacturer (OEM) customers either via retrofit of existing vehicles or by integration directly into vehicle assembly.
+We integrate our full-stack autonomous driving software, DriveMod, onto vehicles manufactured by Original Equipment Manufacturer ("OEM") either via retrofit of existing vehicles or by integration directly into vehicle assembly.
 We design the Enterprise Autonomy Suite ("EAS") to be compatible with sensors and components from leading hardware technology providers and integrate our proprietary AV software to produce differentiated autonomous vehicles.

 Autonomous driving has common technological building blocks that remain similar across vehicles and applications.
 By tapping into these building blocks, DriveMod is designed to deliver autonomy to new vehicles via streamlined hardware/software integration.
-This vehicle-agnostic approach enables DriveMod to expand to new vehicles and novel operational design domains (ODD).
+This vehicle-agnostic approach enables DriveMod to expand to new vehicles and novel operational design domains ("ODD").
 In short, almost every industrial vehicle, regardless of use case, can move autonomously using our technology.